microsoft/devops-for-windows-apps/README.md

 The above commands will add the tag "1.0.0.0" and then `push` the branch and tag to the repo.
 [Learn more.](https://git-scm.com/book/en/v2/Git-Basics-Tagging)

-In this workflow, the GitHub agent builds the Wpf Net Core application and creates a MSIX package.
-However, prior to building the code, the application's Identity Name, Publisher, Application DisplayName, and other elements in the Package.appxmanifest are changed according to which channel should be built.
+In this workflow, the GitHub agent builds the WPF .Net Core application and creates a MSIX package.
+Prior to building the code, the application's Identity Name, Publisher, Application DisplayName, and other elements in the Package.appxmanifest are changed according to which channel should be built.

 ```yaml
     # Update the appxmanifest before build by setting the per-channel values set in the matrix.